sal55/langs/Mosaic/readme.md

 ### Building Executables

-You will need the compiler bb.exe.
+You will need the compiler mm.exe.
 Given an example program such as hello.m, build as follows:

-    bb hello
+    mm hello

 This compiles hello.m into hello.exe.
 For a larger program comprising multiple modules, only the lead module (the one containing the start() entry point function) is needed; if the lead module is prog.m:

-    bb prog
+    mm prog

-then this will locate and compile *all* sources into prog.exe (bb is a pretty fast compiler).
+then this will locate and compile *all* sources into prog.exe (mm is a pretty fast compiler).
 For other options use:

-    bb -help
+    mm -help

 ### Other Applications